cyberbotics/webots-doc/guide/webots-license-system.md

 purchase more licenses, to create groups of users and to grant customized user access to your licenses.

-### Module download folder

-By default, Webots will download the different modules you purchased and store them in the local user application folder:

-- Windows: "C:\Users\MyName\AppData\Local\Cyberbotics\Webots\8.0"
-- Mac OS X: "/Users/MyName/Library/Application Support/Cyberbotics/Webots/8.0"
-- Linux: "/home/MyName/.local/share/Cyberbotics/Webots/8.0"

-You may want to change this behavior and have Webots storing its module files in a different folder.
-This is possible by setting the `WEBOTS_MODULES_PATH` environment variable to point to a folder where the modules files will be downloaded and stored.
-It can be useful to do so if you want to avoid that each user has its own copy of the module files.
-In such a case, it is recommended for the users to start Webots with the `--disable-modules-download` option to avoid overwritting files in this folder.

 If you need further information about license issues, please send an e-mail to:

 [license@cyberbotics.com](mailto:license@cyberbotics.com)